schollz/miditocv/README.md

 ## Code

 The miditocv is programmable with the [Lua language](https://www.lua.org/manual/5.4/manual.html), a powerful, efficient, lightweight, embeddable scripting language.

-It is currently under development.
 Here is the implementation status:

 - [x] [`volts`, `trigger`, and `gate`](#volts-trigger-and-gate)
 - [x] [`out[i].volts`](#outivolts)